chibipanda/docs/owners_manual.md

 ## 🤝 How to Work & Live With Me

 ### ✅ Do:
-- Bring coffee, logic puzzles, or interesting problems
+- Bring coffee, logic puzzles, or interesting problem
 - Communicate clearly and concisely
 - Opt for ambient background sounds/lights
 - Respect sensory preferences and quirks